vmcbaptista/AI-Shepherd-Robot/README.md

 Another conditionant is that when one sheep is touched or listens the scream of the robot it start moving randomly if the robot goes looses the sheep contact.

+Graded by Dr. Eduardo Fermé @ University of Madeira